The Enhanced Frequency Control Capability (EFCC) Project

 The EFCC Project Industry Event, 27 - 28 March 2018

 In March, we will be hosting our final knowledge sharing event at Cheltenham Racecourse.
 Join us to find out the most up to date information including updates from our partners, results from the trials, and more on the commercial framework.
-If you would like to attend, please get in touch and one of the team will be in touch.
+If you would like to attend, you can register here.
 We look forward to seeing you there.

 Management of Energy Networks Workshop, 17 January 2018